 What is GTU-MultiHIV B?

+There are several types of therapeutic vaccines currently being studied to treat HIV.
 GTU-MultiHIV B is a DNA vaccine and is made up of parts of HIV’s genetic information.
 The HIV genetic information is meant to produce an immune response against HIV in the body.
-Besides being studied as a therapeutic HIV vaccine, GTU-MultiHIV B is also being investigated to see if it can prevent HIV infection in people who do not have the virus.1,4 This vaccine record focuses on the study of GTU-MultiHIV B as a therapeutic vaccine.
+Besides being studied as a therapeutic HIV vaccine, GTU-MultiHIV B is also being investigated to see if it can prevent HIVin people who do not have the .3,5 This vaccine record focuses on the study of GTU-MultiHIV B as a therapeutic vaccine.

 Study Names: CUT*HIVTHER 001; NCT02457689

 Purpose: The purpose of this study was to look at GTU-MultiHIV B vaccine’s safety and ability to produce an immune response in the body when GTU-MultiHIV B was given by two different methods.6

 Study Names: VRI02/ANRS 149 LIGHT; NCT01492985